AbigailMathews/ARFoundationDemoApp/README.md

 3. Create an empty game object in the Hierarchy to use as a Game Manager -- I called mine 'FlowerManager'.
 Add a script component to your manager object (I also called mine FlowerManager.cs) & open it in MonoDevelop or VisualStudio.

-4. In the script, add `using UnityEngine.XR.ARFoundation` so we don't have to prefix everything.
+4. In the script, add `using UnityEngine.XR.ARFoundation` as well as `using UnityEngine.XR.ARSubsystems` so we don't have to prefix everything.

 5. Let's get references to the prefab we want to place as well as our ARSessionOrigin.
 We also need a place to store a reference to the ARRaycastManager and our special ARRaycast hits:
 ```